 A Message Regarding Changes in Medicine and Test Questions:

 Do your best to answer all questions according to your understanding of current clinical principles and practice.
-If the ABIM determines that a question has been compromised by new information, this question will not be counted in the overall examination score.

 All members of an Exam Committee must hold valid ABIM certification in that committee's discipline.
 ABIM strives to include broad representation from the relevant discipline on Exam Committees in order to maintain the validity of the examinations.
 Clinical expertise in the certification discipline is an essential requirement for all Exam Committee members.

 All members on the Exam Committees are involved in direct patient care; full-time practitioner representation outside academic institutions is important to ensure job-relevant understanding of practice issues across the discipline.

 Inclusion of diverse perspectives within the Exam Committee is strongly encouraged.
 Membership of the committee should reflect diversity in race, age, gender, geographic locations and institutional settings.

 An examination blueprint is a table of specifications that determines the content of each exam.
 It is developed by the Exam Committee for each discipline and reviewed annually.
 The discipline's Board must also approve the exam blueprint.
 The examination blueprint is based on analyses of current practices and understanding of the relative importance of the clinical problems in the specialty area.
 Other content criteria such as question task and patient demographics are used to ensure an equal distribution of various content characteristics across different forms of the exam.
 The blueprint also includes statistical performance criteria that ensure that exams are fair and equivalent across administrations.
 Select an exam blueprint for your specialty.